Welcome, New Member!

 Enclosed, please find explanations of the various activities that we do at Guild.
 Headings that are in color and underlined will link you to pages on this site with further information

-When you arrive each month, please stop by the Guild table in the back of the room and check off your name on the sign-in sheet.
-If you do not have email and need to pick up a paper copy of the newsletter, pick up your newsletter and sign off the newsletter sheet as well. (we only make paper copies available to those without computers.)
-The sign-off sheets lets us know who was at a meeting and who picked up a newsletter.
+When you arrive each month, stop at the membership table in the back of the room and check off your name on the sign-in sheet.
+The sign-off sheets lets us know who was at a meeting.

 We want to know who everyone is.
 You must wear a name tag at every meeting.
 Some ladies make quilted ones but that is not necessary.
 There is a 25 cent fine for not wearing your name tag.